jean-source/learngit/readme.txt

-git is a soft ware
+git is a distributed version control system git is a software distributed under the GPL